SaskTel looks to expand cell coverage in rural areas, provincial parks | CBC News

 Douglas and Danielson provincial parks are expected to be recipients of the new infrastructure.

-Englot said SaskTel has installed towers in other provincial parks and is continuing to do that because it's seen high demand for cell service in those areas.
+Englot said SaskTel has installed towers in other provincial parks and is continuing to do that because it's seen high demand for LTE service in those areas.

 "If [customers] choose not to connect, it's certainly their choice," she said.